twentyciasia/100-days-of-code/log-nhatnong.md

 ### D21
 To day I have some trouble with observable, I can't update UI after receive response from http request.

+### D22
+To day I returned hom late, and I did not code anything, I read about Event in Angular 4.